-Fiscal quarte ers ended Six fiscal months ended

-June 28, June 29, June 28, June 29,

-2014 2013 2014 2013

-Gross profit margin 23.2% 22.3% 22.5% 22.1%
+Fiscal quart ers ended Nine fiscal mo onths ended September 27, September 28, September 27, September 28, 2014 2013 2014 2013 Gross profit margin 23.9% 23.0% 23.0% 22.4%

-The Diodes segment was positively affected by the increased demand from distributors in Asia in the first six fiscal months of 2014 and positive business development in Europe in the second fiscal quarter of 2014.
+The Diodes segment was positively affected by higher demand from distributors in Asia in the first nine fiscal months of 2014 compared to the prior year periods and positive business development directly with end customers in Europe.
+While demand from distributors in Asia was comparatively higher than the prior year periods, we experienced a slow-down in orders from distributors in Asia during the third fiscal quarter of 2014.
 The gross profit margin increased slightly versus the prior year periods as the increase in sales volume, the effects of our cost reduction programs, and lower material prices were able to offset the decreased average selling prices and effects of general cost inflation.

 Typical pricing pressure for our established Diodes products continues.
-We have experienced a slight price decline versus the prior year periods and prior fiscal quarter.
+We have experienced a moderate price decline versus the third fiscal quarter of 2013 and slight price decline versus the prior fiscal quarter and the nine fiscal months ended September 28, 2013.

 The cost reduction programs announced on October 28, 2013 include two smaller projects to improve the results of the Diodes segment.
-These projects demonstrate our ongoing effort to improve the results of this segment.
+These projects were initiated in the third fiscal quarter of 2014 and demonstrate our ongoing effort to improve the results of this segment.
 See "Cost Management" above.